Creatio-labs/Creatio-Extension-for-Visual-Studio/README.md

-cfg | Creates a code for getting instance from IOC container checkop | Creates a code for checking that user can execute operation (throw an exception) trycheckop | Creates a code for checking that user can execute operation (returns true or false) esq | Creates a code for entity schema query
+cfg | Creates a code for getting instance from IOC container checkop | Creates a code for checking that user can execute operation (throw an exception) trycheckop | Creates a code for checking that user can execute operation (returns true or false) esqc | Creates a code for entity schema query (GetEntityCollection) esqe | Creates a code for entity schema query (GetEntity) crte | Creates a code for entity creation ffdb | Creates a code for fetching entity from DB
 ### Item templates
 * Configuration service
 * Entity event listener